Six overhead expense benchmarks to live by in your dental practice

 What it is:

 Facility costs are going to be a combination of your expenses that may or may not be included in your monthly lease payment.
-It will also have your equipment related costs and interest for the practice and equipment loans.
+It will also have your equipment related costs and loan interest for the practice and equipment loans.

 The principal portion of your loan payments do not get included in your overhead expenses or facility costs.
 Only the interest portion of your loan payment should be recorded in your overhead expenses on your Profit and Loss report and it gets grouped into this Facility category.